-Cold heading and cold forming operations run at high speeds and material efficiencies.
+Cold heading and cold forming of precision parts run at high speeds and material efficiencies.
 This makes cold forming a very attractive alternative to screw or conventional machining.

-Production speeds are 50-400 parts/minute, compared to 1-2 parts/minute in screw machining.
-Material loss is usually 0-3%, while in machining, chip or grinding loss can be as much as 70% or more.
+Production speeds are 50 to 400 parts per minute, compared to 1 or 2 parts per minute in screw machining.
+Material waste is close to zero, while in machining, material waste can be 70% or more.

-Because of these super high production rates and material usage, cold formed part prices are often 40-60% of machined part prices.
-And if the material is very expensive, such as precious metals like gold, platinum, silver, and tantalum, cold forming results in even more cost advantages.
+As a result of the high production rates and yield, cold formed part prices are typically only 40-60% of machined part prices.
+If the material is very expensive, such as precious metals like gold, platinum, silver, and tantalum, cold forming results in significant cost advantages.

 Tooling cost is very reasonable, usually only a few hundred dollars.
 The most expensive tool sets, for multi-cavity headers, are typically only a few thousand dollars.